 Our more recent work focus on making the technique more robust and more adapted to realistic scenarios.

 (collab.
 L. Bourdieu @IBENS)

 we explore the possibility of improving image quality for deep microscopy in biological tissues, which are typically both forward scattering and aberrating.
 Unfortunately, conventional wavefront sensing techniques are not usable anymore.
 Until 2014, we used a both conventional adaptive optics setup, with a traditional deformable mirror, and optimize deep imaging using the image quality itself as a metric, trying to improve directly conventional deep imaging techniques such as Optical Coherence Tomography.

 More recently, we started exploring the possibility to directly exploit wavefront shaping.
 For instance, we recently demonstrated the fastest (at the time) continuous optimization wavefront shaping system, able to focus light through dynamic scattering media.
-A micro-electro-mechanical system-based spatial light modulator, a fast photodetector, and field programmable gate array electronics were combined to implement a continuous optimization of a wavefront with a single-mode optimization rate of 4.1 kHz.
+A micro-electro-mechanical system-based spatial light modulator (from Boston Micromachine Corp), a fast photodetector, and field programmable gate array electronics were combined to implement a continuous optimization of a wavefront with a single-mode optimization rate of 4.1 kHz.

 The system performances were demonstrated by focusing light through colloidal solutions of TiO2 particles in glycerol with tunable temporal stability.

 An important aspect of biological tissues is their forward scattering properties.
 We in particular studied how the memory effect, a spatial correlation very useful for imaging, was actually much larger than expected in biological tissues.

 - Blochet, K. Joaquina, L. Blum, L. Bourdieu, S. Gigan Enhanced stability of the focus obtained by wavefront optimization in dynamical scattering media arXiv:1905.03757 [physics.optics]